Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Experimental Results

 \subsubsection{Baselines}

 We compare Hybrid TD3 against two groups of baselines.
 The first group consists of methods for mitigating overestimation bias in hybrid action spaces: HyDARC~\cite{lyu2022efficient}, HyDATD3~\cite{lyu2022efficient}, HyACC~\cite{dorka2022adaptively}, and HyTQC~\cite{kuznetsov2020controlling}.
 The second group consists of dedicated hybrid action RL algorithms from the literature: Hybrid-SAC \cite{delalleau2019discrete}, TD3AQ \cite{xu2023mixed}, TSMPDQN \cite{zhang2022learning}, PASAC \cite{lin2024discretionary}, and ADSAC \cite{xu2023action}.
 All baselines are adapted to the same parameterized hybrid action space (binary discrete mode, 6-DOF continuous joint velocities) and trained under identical domain randomization conditions for a fair comparison.
+Since no standardized hybrid-action implementations exist for these bias-mitigation baselines, we extend each method to the parameterized hybrid setting using a consistent adaptation principle detailed in Appendix~\ref{sec:estimation_algo}.
+This ensures that performance differences reflect algorithm-level design choices, specifically critic target construction rather than implementation artifacts.
+All baselines share identical hyperparameters with Hybrid TD3; no per-algorithm tuning was performed.